ddmcdona06/darryl-mcdonald.github.io/README.md

 10) In terminal, type github key saved on Onedrive
 11) Select bootcamp session
 12) Select project to test
+13) Type Control C to get out of the testing space

 ## How to submit
 1) In terminal, type =>  os submit